Skip to content

 Meaning of ‘All Rights Reserved’

 The term ‘all rights reserved’ is a blanket statement that people use to indicate that they own copyright over original work, and no one has the right to copy their content.
-Many different countries use this phrase, but it has no meaning in UK copyright law.
+Many different countries use this phrase, but it has no legal significance in UK copyright law.
 It is not necessary to display any form of message or copyright notice on a piece of work in the UK.
 A copyright holder has protection and rights under copyright law, regardless of whether they display a statement on that work.

 Continue reading this article below the form

-For example, ‘ABC Limited © 2022’ is an effective copyright notice.
+For example, ‘ABC Limited © 2000’ is an effective copyright notice.

 Even if you include a statement like ‘all rights reserved’ on your creative output, this does not prevent you from selling the copyright or permitting someone to use your work.
 Your copyright is an asset, just like any other physical asset of your business.
 Therefore, you can make money off of it if you wish.

-What If Somebody Copies my Material?
+What If Somebody Copies My Material?

 If you find that someone copied your material, the first step is to gather evidence of their copying.
 You can then complain directly to the person who has copied your work.
 Additionally, you can complain to the website or service hosting the copied work and ask them to remove it.
-Platforms like Facebook and YouTube make it very easy to report copyright infringement, and take steps to remove the material.
+Platforms like Facebook and YouTube make it very easy to report copyright infringement and take steps to remove the material.

 Key Takeaways

 You can use the term ‘All Rights Reserved’ to indicate that you hold copyright over your creative works.
-However, this term has no legal meaning in the UK.
+However, this term has no legal effect in the UK.
 Whether you choose to use this term or not, you should also include a copyright notice on your work to indicate that you or your business owns the copyright.

 If you need help with copyright matters, our experienced intellectual property lawyers can assist as part of our LegalVision membership.
 For a low monthly fee, you will have unlimited access to lawyers to answer your questions and draft and review your documents.
 Call us today on 0808 196 8584 or visit our membership page.